NHIndustries NH90: Finland

 In October 2001, Finland signed a contract for 20 NH90 TTHs for the Finnish Army to replace its ageing fleet of Mil Mi-8 helicopters.
-This decision was done a group as part of the Nordic Standard Helicopter program along with Sweden and Norway.
+This decision was made as a group as part of the Nordic Standard Helicopter program along with Sweden and Norway.
 In March 2008, NHIndustries began NH90 deliveries to Finland; deliveries had been delayed from an initial 2004 date, to minimize further delay, aircraft were first delivered to an Initial Operational Configuration (IOC-) and Nearly Operational Configuration (IOC+), to be later modified by Patria into a Final Operational Configuration (FOC).
 In September 2011, the Finnish Defence Forces and Patria signed an agreement to provide ballistic protection for onboard personnel across the NH90 fleet.

-In June 2011, nine Finnish NH90s participated in the Finnish Defense Forces' main field exercise, transporting 157 soldiers across 320 kilometers in two rotations; their performance was described as having exceeded expectations.
+In June 2011, nine Finnish NH90s participated in the Finnish Defence Forces' main field exercise, transporting 157 soldiers across 320 kilometres in two rotations; their performance was described as having exceeded expectations.
 In January 2015, it was reported that Finnish NH90s had been experiencing considerable reliability issues, at one time in 2014 fleet availability dipped to 19%, and some spare parts had up to seven months waiting time.
 By early 2015, the combined NH90s fleet had accumulated a total of 7,000 flight hours, and had an availability rate of 40%.
 On 18 June 2015, delivery of the final Finnish NH90 took place.
 In November 2015, the availability rate was reported as having surpassed 50 percent.
 All were in Final Operational Configuration (FOC) in 2018.